Preserving historic buildings is imperative in Old Town. Through adaptive reuse, property owners rehabilitate buildings for modern use.

 Old Town is an arts community with festivals and events, along with an abundance of restaurants and boutiques.
 Rehabilitation has played a prominent role in its revitalization.
 Property owners have taken part in the transformation through their own rehab efforts.

-Swanson said he decided to invest in Old Town because he always liked the atmosphere.
+Swanson decided to invest in Old Town as he always liked the atmosphere.

 “The festivals, things that happen in Old Town, it’s just a great community,” Swanson said.
 “We got to know our neighbors in the area.
 We became friends with people in the area.
 We take part in a lot of community events.
 Mary, my wife, has been involved pretty heavily on the OTCA board.”